drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### Peptidomimetic Approach was Unsuccessful

-In fact many pharmaceutical companies tried this same approach and gave up for the same reasons.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/peptidomimetic-approach-was-unsuccessful-d08a41c2'><i class='fa fa-play' aria-hidden='true'></i></button>In fact many pharmaceutical companies tried this same approach and gave up for the same reasons.
 Here are some examples of drug candidates that were all abandoned.

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/aliskiren_06.png){: loading=lazy }
 #### The Need for a New Non-Peptidic Scaffold
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-The researchers at Novartis saw that making changes to the 2D peptide molecule in a step-wise manner in an attempt to reduce its peptidic character would not yield a successful candidate.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/need-for-new-non-peptidic-scaffold-dee4a3e6'><i class='fa fa-play' aria-hidden='true'></i></button>The researchers at Novartis saw that making changes to the 2D peptide molecule in a step-wise manner in an attempt to reduce its peptidic character would not yield a successful candidate.
 They knew that they needed a completely different, non peptidic molecule.
 Subsequently, they tried the random screening approach, but this did not yield any hit that could serve as a basis for a synthetic program.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/aliskiren_07.png){: loading=lazy }
 #### Novartis's New Rational Approach

-The management at Novartis realized that the key to success was to look at the molecules in 3D and incorporate a modeling strategy into the project.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/novartiss-new-rational-approach-1cb70ae4'><i class='fa fa-play' aria-hidden='true'></i></button>The management at Novartis realized that the key to success was to look at the molecules in 3D and incorporate a modeling strategy into the project.
 In 1988, one modeler, Cohen and three medicinal chemistry teams led by Goeschke, Rasetti and Maibaum, began to tackle the issue by deploying a rational drug design approach.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/aliskiren_group.png){: loading=lazy }
 #### 3D Model of the Enzyme

-As no X-ray structures of renin were available, one the team's first priorities was to obtain a 3D model of the target.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/3d-model-enzyme-4bd81469'><i class='fa fa-play' aria-hidden='true'></i></button>As no X-ray structures of renin were available, one the team's first priorities was to obtain a 3D model of the target.
 The team used a homology model of renin developed by Blundell et al that was based on penicillopepsin.
 This model played an important role in the subsequent discovery of Aliskiren.

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/aliskiren_model.png){: loading=lazy }